redhat-developer/app-services-operator/examples/README.md

 4. Create connection

-Go and edit `kafkaId` based on status from `ManagedKafkaRequest` object
+Go and edit `kafkaId` based on status from `ManagedServicesRequest` object

 ```
-oc get ManagedKafkaRequest -o yaml
+oc get ManagedServicesRequest -o yaml
 ```

 Edit connection and create it